The Strange Oeuvre of Coffin Joe, Part 1

 This Night I'll Possess Your Corpse (1966) is a the direct sequel to At Midnight I'll Take Your Soul, and Coffin Joe is back to up the ante.
 I hope I'm not giving too much away when I say that this is the film where Coffin Joe goes to Hell!
 I mean, literally, we see him walking around there and interacting; and those scenes are in full color, too.
 Holy shit, it's amazing!
 And no, that's not the ending.
 That just happens midway through; because Joe gets out to wreak more havoc on his quest to sire an heir and defeat God.
 And this time he has a hunchback assistant, too.

 The first thing you'll notice is that This Night looks much better preserved than At Midnight.
-Probably partially because the negatives were kept in better condition, and partially because he had better equipment and more money this time around.
+Probably partially because the negatives were kept in better condition (they were even able to be used for the blu), and partially because he had better equipment and more money this time around.
 Still, the differences between the transfers in At Midnight still seem to hold true here.
 The Cinemagia disc is still softer (possibly a compression issue with all the extras), though maybe not any brighter this time.
-AB is still yellow, full-frame (though a closer to normal 1.31:1 this time) and the subs are still burnt in.
-And as with At Midnight, Synapse basically looks like a 1.33:1 version of the Fantoma set, which was at least the best of the bunch.
+AB is yellow again, full-frame (though a closer to normal 1.31:1 this time) and the subs are still burnt in.
+And as with At Midnight, Synapse basically looks like a 1.33:1 version of the Fantoma set, which had at least been the best of the bunch.

 Even the color scenes look a little off on the AB disc, with the blacks looking blue.
-Worse, though, is the fact that Anchor Bay also has this crappy interlacing issue going on, which is probably the result of a poor NTSC to PAL transfer.
-Fantoma and Synapse clearly have the superior transfers (in this rare color section, we see the colors are a little more natural on the Synapse version), with Cinemagia a reasonably close second, while Anchor Bay's are a mess.
-I had originally written they were at least interesting if you were really keen to see the open matte footage, but now thanks to Synapse, there's a better way to do that.
+Worse, though, is the fact that Anchor Bay also has this crappy interlacing issue going on, which is possibly the result of a poor NTSC to PAL transfer.
+Fantoma and Synapse clearly had the superior picture (in this rare color section, we see the colors are a little more natural on the Synapse version), with Cinemagia a reasonably close second, while Anchor Bay's are a mess.
+But I say "had," of course, because Arrow has come and blown all past editions out of the water.
+It's a 1.37:1 4k from the original 35mm negative and interpositive, even without clicking through to the full-size screenshots, the more natural grayscale speaks for itself.
+It's a much more vivid picture, even if the colors are a little more muted than you might expect in the Hell sequence.
+It feels like they could've cranked the saturation a bit more, like past DVDs have, just to make the image more gloriously spectacular.
+But I suppose this is more accurate.

-The feature comparison is pretty unchanged, too.
-Once again, Fantoma has a Marins interview, plus the trailers, comic (they're all different) and another insert.
-And Anchor Bay has nothing again.
+For extras, Fantoma once again has a Marins interview, plus the trailers, comic (they're all different) and another insert.
+And Anchor Bay has nothing.

 Cinemagia continues to blow the others away, except for the fact that they're untranslated.
 It starts out with a new Coffin Joe intro to the film.
 There's another audio commentary.
 There's two more vintage recordings.
 There's six interviews, a featurette of Marins giving a tour of his museum, outtakes from a Coffin Joe commercial for Cinema Trash, a special effects make-up demonstration from some Marins project called Bruno (I think), a screaming test with a couple of actresses, another interview with Marins, a bunch of trailers, a website interview which might be the same as the last one and another episode of Who's Afraid of Coffin Joe.
 For us English speakers, well, there's a bunch of stills galleries... oh and an almost 30 minute documentary called The Universe of Mojica Marins!
 It has subtitles and it's pretty neat.
 It's a vintage doc about Coffin Joe from 1978 - if you've got the set and have been skipping the extras because they're not in English, go back and watch this.